ralphcasipe1/just-do-the-testing/README.md

 - **[Back-end](#Back-end)**

-  In this secion, we would share testing techniques outside the famous test pyramid (unit, integration and e2e).
+  In this section, we would share testing techniques outside the famous test pyramid (unit, integration and e2e).
 How micro-service architecture affects testing and what are the efficient way to test it.

 - **[Microservices Testing Techniques](https://github.com/ralphcasipe1/just-do-the-testing/tree/develop/testing-microservices)**